joanalnu/pymas/README.md

 Inside each folder you will find a simple guide, clearly explaining the steps and giving ideas for further exploration and self-contained Python scripts.
 Non of the codes require any installed requirements besides the Python language (commonly pre-installed in modern computers).

+If you aren't used to git/GitHub, you can see the identical instructions and guides in this website: [PYMAS website](https://joanalnu.github.io/pymas).

 I wish you merry Python Christmas, (ehem pymas).

 ## What's inside?